Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Elsey was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Elsey was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-The top three ancestry groups are Australian Aboriginal (67.1%, regional average 43.9%), Australian (10.1%, regional average 17.5%), and English (8.9%, regional average 14.4%).
-Notably, French ethnicity is overrepresented at 0.4% in Elsey compared to the regional average of 0.2%.
+In terms of ancestry, Australian Aboriginal was the most represented group at 67.1%, significantly higher than the regional average of 43.9%.
+Australian ancestry made up 10.1%, notably lower than the regional average of 17.5%, and English ancestry comprised 8.9%, also lower than the regional average of 14.4%.
+Notably, French ethnicity was overrepresented at 0.4% in Elsey compared to the regional average of 0.2%.

 Frequently Asked Questions - Diversity